conda/ceps/cep-16.md

 ### Store `set(dependencies)` at the start of the shards or in a header

-To reduce the time it takes to parse a shard and start fetching its dependencies we could also store the set of all dependencies in the file at the start of the shard or in a seperate header.
+To reduce the time it takes to parse a shard and start fetching its dependencies we could also store the set of all dependencies in the file at the start of the shard or in a separate header.
 This could enable fetching recursive dependencies while still parsing the records.